 What are the core practicals?

-At A level you’ll be expected to gain knowledge of certain practical procedures and processes.
-Throughout the course you’ll come across core practicals which are designed to help you achieve this.
+At A level, you’ll be expected to gain knowledge of certain practical procedures and processes.
+Throughout the course, you’ll come across core practicals which are designed to help you achieve this.
+These practicals form a crucial part of online A levels and ensure you’re fully prepared for exams.

-On some occasions though, you will have your own results to analyse because where possible, we’ll also show you how you can do the practical in your own home.
-We’ve put an example below, you might want to give it a try!
+In some cases, you will have your own results to analyse.
+Where possible, we’ll show you how you can do the practical at home.
+Below is an example – you might want to give it a try!

 A level Chemistry: Making a standard solution